AntMousinho/cipherProject/README.md

-# CipherProject README
+# cipherworld-antony-mse-2103-a README
-cipherProject is a JavaScript library used to encode and decode .txt files.
+cipherworld-antony-mse-2103-a is a JavaScript library used to encode and decode .txt files.

 # Directory structure